GREAT-WHU/SF-Loc/README.md

 In the localization phase, [LightGlue](https://github.com/cvg/LightGlue) is needed for fine association.
 Please install it under the current environment first.

-2.1 Download the WHU0412 (uploading...) data sequence.
+2.1 Download the [WHU0412](https://whueducn-my.sharepoint.com/:u:/g/personal/2015301610143_whu_edu_cn/EfyUSrS01jxFgFJFLmKlsuoBci59yljVbOm2A2LnVXi9dA?e=YJNxhv) data sequence.

 2.1
 Run the following command to perform the localization.